 hepatitis B from previous natural infection (defined as negative HBsAg, positive

-as negative HBsAg, negative anti-HBc, and positive anti- HBs) are eligible to
+(defined as negative HBsAg, negative anti-HBc, and positive anti- HBs) are eligible

-the formulation, and if appropriate, any diagnostic agents to be administered during
+in the formulation, and if appropriate, any diagnostic agents to be administered

-a progressive (i.e., worsening) course during the study, and/or is expected to be
+have a progressive (i.e., worsening) course during the study, and/or is expected to

 - Presence of risk for increased or uncontrolled bleeding and/or risk of bleeding that